nighterrors/_REPO-56A4F_General_/README.md

 <?>
 Planned content:
-- Expansion of [CONTRIBUTING.md](/CONTRIBUTING.md "How to contribute") with more coding guidlines for:
+- Expansion of [CONTRIBUTING.md](/CONTRIBUTING.md "How to contribute") with more coding guidelines for:
 	- CSS
 	- JS
 	- And later others (SQL, python comes to mind).